bradleybauer/rummikub/post.md

-I am going to assume no jokers because adding them is a small change to the algorithm but I am not sure if I did it in an optimal way.
+I will describe a polynomial time algorithm that solves both problem 1 and problem 2.
+I learned of the algorithm from this [paper](https://arxiv.org/abs/1604.07553).

+I am going to make the following assumptions:
+1. No jokers (adding them is a small change).
+2. There are only four colors.
+3. There are at most two copies of each tile.
+4. The face values range from 1 to 13.

 To find the maximum value play, complete these steps:
 1. Recursively enumerate every valid configuration that can be built from tiles in $hand \cup board$
 2. Ignore any configuration where not all tiles from board used (the **board constraint**).
 3. Of the visited configurations, choose one with maximal score.
 Where score is the sum of values of tiles played or number of tiles played (whichever you prefer to maximize).